What are Idioms for IELTS Speaking?

 - Idioms often carry meanings that are deeper than their literal words suggest.
 When you use these in your IELTS Speaking test, you can present your ideas more clearly and persuasively to the examiner.
 While they might be tricky at first, but with practice, you'll get the hang of even the toughest ones.

-- The IELTS speaking test assesses your "lexical resource," which basically means your vocabulary range.
+- The IELTS speaking test assesses your "lexical resource," which means your vocabulary range.
 Using idioms can demonstrate that you have a rich vocabulary, which can help boost your band score.

 That's why it's crucial to grasp the meaning of idioms and how to use them.